COUNSELING DEPARTMENT

 The process to receive accommodations at college is not the same as in high school.
 Students need to disclose their disability and request accommodations through the office of disability services (sometimes also called accessibility services).
 For more information about the transition to college with a disability, check out these resources.

-RESOURCES
+MENTAL HEALTH RESOURCES

 Mental Health/Crisis Hotlines